bridgesense/lampready/README.md

 The above examples should demonstrate the fact that this script is designed to set up one website with one corresponding URL out of the box.
-However, you'll notice a new hidden directory formed in your project root directory  You can add more URLS by adding the appropriate configuration files to: .container/conf.d
+However, you'll notice a new hidden directory formed in your project root directory  You can add more URLS by adding the appropriate Apache configuration files to: .container/conf.d